Skip to Content

 Update your basement concrete floors using Rust-Oleum's Epoxyshielf Garage Floor Coating | Building Bluebird

-To activate the epoxy floor paint, mix the two cans in the kit together.
+To activate the epoxy floor paint, mix the two cans in the kit together to begin the chemical reaction.

 Update your basement concrete floors using Rust-Oleum's Epoxyshielf Garage Floor Coating | Building Bluebird